2019/2020 Volunteer Board Members

 - to manage annual grantee check distribution and any return of unused grant funds

-Executive Committee is comprised of: Chair, Secretary, Treasurer, Grants, Communications, Web and Membership Leads.
+Executive Committee is comprised of: Chair, Secretary, Treasurer, Grants, Communications, and Web leads.

 History and Funding